Are You Paying Too Much on Property Taxes?

 If the appeal results in a reduction to the assessed value of your real estate, it will likewise reduce the amount of property taxes you owe.
 If you disagree with the decision, you may file further appeal to the Court of Common Pleas.

-For a free consultation to explore your unique tax situation, call 717 657 7770.
+Ask about a free consultation to explore your unique tax situation, call 717 657 7770.